Key Takeaways:

 #7 Violent crime resource specialist

-Psychology graduates make great violent crime resource specialists.
-They use their knowledge of human behavior combined with forensic psychology to understand how criminals think and act.
+Psychology graduates make excellent resource specialists for addressing violent crime.
+They utilize their knowledge of human behavior, combined with forensic psychology, to understand how criminals think and act.

 They also research to understand and predict victim behavior.
-Along with their communication skills, they have an immense capacity for empathy and patience, which make them very good at what they do.
+Along with their communication skills, they have an immense capacity for empathy and patience, which makes them very good at what they do.

 Average annual salary: $88,000